PavelKastornyy/script4j/README.md

 ```
 $("body").append(scene.getRoot().getSkin().getElement());
 ```
-That's why `HtmlSkin` is defined in `script4jfx.graphics` but not in `script4jfx.control`.
-At the same time Skin in `script4jfx.control` extends `HtmlSkin` so it doesn't conflict much with JavaFX API.
+That's why `HTMLSkin` is defined in `script4jfx.graphics` but not in `script4jfx.control`.
+At the same time Skin in `script4jfx.control` extends `HTMLSkin` so it doesn't conflict much with JavaFX API.

 ## Advantages
 * Script4J decreases development time as it is very convenient to use the same API for building JavaScript frontend and